lsfxz/quarry/README.md

 If gem requires patching then you can add $PACKAGE.patch file and it will be applied automatically before installing the gem.

 File *rebuild_packages* contains list of gems to force rebuild with new pkgrel.
 It might be useful if e.g. configuration for the gem has changed.

+File *aliases.yaml* contains name mappings between ruby gem and arch package.
+By default the mapping for arch package name is _ruby-gem\_name_ but it can be changed via aliases file.
+The format of the file is 'gem\_name: arch\_package'.